Astro (South Korean band): 2022–2023: Second sub-unit, MJ's enlistment, Rocky's departure, and Moonbin's death

 Originally scheduled for March 13, Astro held their annual fan meeting Astro Aroha Festival to commemorate their sixth anniversary on April 9, this time titled 2022 Astro Aroha Festival [Gate 6].
 The event was held both online and in person, making it their first fan meeting with a live audience since 2019, prior to the COVID-19 pandemic.
 During the fan meeting, MJ announced that he would enlist in the military as part of his mandatory military service on May 9, making him the first Astro member to serve.
-He is serving in the military band.
+He served in the military band.
 On May 16, Astro released their third studio album Drive to the Starry Road.
 The album features solo songs performed by all six members.
 While he would not be able to partake in promotional activities due to his military enlistment, MJ took part in the music video shooting.
 The album topped the Gaon Weekly Retail Album Chart in the week from May 15 to May 21, 2022, with 142,380 copies sold.
 Its lead single "Candy Sugar Pop" won a total of four music show awards: the first one on The Show on May 24, the second on Show Champion on May 25, the third on M Countdown on May 26, and the fourth on Music Bank on May 27.
 From May 28 to May 29, Astro started their third solo concert tour 3rd Astroad to Seoul [Stargazer] at the Jamsil Indoor Stadium in Seoul.
 They continued their tour with 3rd Astroad to Japan from June 3 to 4, selling out all 40,000 seats at Makuhari Messe International Exhibition Hall in Chiba near Tokyo.
 On July 21, Astro released the promotional single "U&Iverse" for the Universe app through Universe Music.
 "U&Iverse" appeared at number 95 on the Circle Download Chart.
 On November 30, Astro released the Japanese single "Ichiban sukina hito ni sayonara wo iou" (1番好きな人にサヨナラを言おう; lit.
 'Saying goodbye to the person I love most').
 The music video features member Cha Eun-woo and Japanese actress and model Airi Matsui and was shot entirely in Japan.
 In addition, a solo version performed by Cha Eun-woo was recorded for the CD release.
 On December 30, Fantagio released an official statement reporting that Jinjin, Cha Eun-woo, Moonbin, and Sanha had decided to renew their contracts, while Rocky's renewal was still in discussions and MJ's would be discussed after his discharge from the military.